 What the Tech : How you can protect yourself from data breaches

-You are currently viewing What the Tech : How you can protect yourself from data breaches
+Artistic representation for What the Tech : How you can protect yourself from data breaches

 Infostealer is responsible for stealing over 2 billion credentials in malware attacks.
 This dangerous software silently harvests your sensitive data.
 Cybercriminals are masters of exploiting our desire for free and easy solutions.